-Loca 1 wor Kiorce Innovation Area:
+Local Workforce Innovation Area:

-partiunde costs agree OR Noticeffor Notice is provided to the Governor as required by 20 CFR 678.725 that, despite every effort, the local partners in this local area did not reach consensus on a local

-mem norandum of understanding for th e period beginning July 1,
+- □ Notice is provided to the Governor as required by 20 CFR 678.725 that the local partners in this local area have reached consensus on a memorandum of understanding (MOU), including how comprehensive one-stop center infrastructure costs will be funded for the year beginning July 1, .
+A copy of the budget on which agreement was reached is attached to this notice.
+OR - □ Notice is provided to the Governor as required by 20 CFR 678.725 that, despite every effort, the local partners in this local area did not reach consensus on a local memorandum of understanding for the period beginning July 1, .

-Fail ı ure to agree for reasons other than infrastructure costs
+Failure to agree for reasons other than infrastructure costs

-Listed below are the program partheir inability to agree. artners that did not agree and the main reasons for
+Listed below are the program partners that did not agree and the main reasons for their inability to agree.

-Pr ogram Partner Name Reasons
+Program Partner Name Reasons

 1.

 2.

+Failure to agree on one-stop center infrastructure costs

-how comprehensive one-stop cent beginning July 1, Listed be the budget for comprehensive on as because one or more partners do not agree er infrastructure costs will be funded for the low are the program partners that did not agree-stop center infrastructure costs.
-A copy of ot reached is attached to this notice. year ee to
+□ The inability to reach agreement was because one or more partners do not agree with how comprehensive one-stop center infrastructure costs will be funded for the year beginning July 1, .
+Listed below are the program partners that did not agree to the budget for comprehensive one-stop center infrastructure costs.
+A copy of the budget on which agreement was not reached is attached to this notice.

-Pr ogram Partner Name Reasons
+Program Partner Name Reasons

 1.

 2.

+Signatures:

-Signat al Workforce Innovation Board
+Chair, Local Workforce Innovation Board

-Chief Elected Official Chief Elected Official

-Chief f Elect ted Official Chief Elected Official

-Licet and Diverse Official
+November 2015